-- (b) Within three Business Days of concluding the Feasibility Review, the Port Operator must give the Applicant a notice (a Decision Notice) stating whether the Port Operator considers the access sought in the Access Application satisfies the Preliminary Access Requirements. - (c) If the Decision Notice states that the access sought in the Access Application does not satisfy the Preliminary Access Requirements, the Port Operator must when giving the Decision Notice, state in writing reasons as to why the Port Operator reached that conclusion and what steps the Applicant may take to enable the access sought to satisfy the Preliminary Access Requirements.
-The Applicant may then dispute the finding or amend and resubmit its Access Application, according to the results of the Feasibility Review, and the resubmitted Access Application will be a new Access Application for the purposes of clause 6.5. - (d) If the Decision Notice states that the access sought in the Access Application satisfies the Preliminary Access Requirements, the Port Operator must when giving the Decision Notice state in writing: - (i) whether the Port Operator requires a Feasibility Study to be undertaken to determine if the access sought in the Access Application is Feasible (including whether the Port Operator (acting reasonably) proposes to engage an expert to determine if the access sought is Feasible); - (ii) the estimated reasonable costs to the Port Operator of undertaking the Feasibility Study, including an itemisation of the costs by reference to the party to whom the costs are to be paid (or incurred) and the nature of the work to be performed in respect of those costs (the Estimated Costs); and - (iii) the information that the Port Operator reasonably expects that it will require the Applicant to provide for the Feasibility Study. - (e) Upon receiving a Decision Notice under paragraph (d): - (i) if the Decision Notice states that the Port Operator requires a Feasibility Study to be undertaken, the Applicant must within 30 Business Days of the date of the Decision Notice: - (A) notify the Port Operator in writing that it wishes the Port Operator to undertake a Feasibility Study and pay the Estimated Costs to the Port Operator on account of the anticipated costs of the Feasibility Study; or - (B) give a Dispute Notice to the Port Operator disputing: - the requirement of the Port Operator to undertake a Feasibility Study; and/or - (2) the Estimated Costs of the Feasibility Study; - (ii) otherwise, commence negotiations with the Port Operator in accordance with clause 6.8 within five Business Days of the date of the Decision Notice.

-(f) If the Applicant does not satisfy the requirements of paragraph (e)(i) or (ii) (as applicable) it will be deemed to have withdrawn its Access Application.
+- (b) Within three Business Days of concluding the Feasibility Review, the Port Operator must give the Applicant a notice (a Decision Notice) stating whether the Port Operator considers the Applicant and the Access Application satisfies the Preliminary Access Requirements. - (c) If the Decision Notice states that the Applicant does not satisfy the Preliminary Access Requirements, the Port Operator must when giving the Decision Notice, state in writing reasons as to why the Port Operator reached that conclusion and what steps the Applicant may take to satisfy the Preliminary Access Requirements.
+The Applicant may then amend and resubmit its Access Application, according to the results of the Feasibility Review, and the resubmitted Access Application will be a new Access Application for the purposes of clause 6.5. - (d) If the Decision Notice states that the Applicant satisfies the Preliminary Access Requirements, the Port Operator must when giving the Decision Notice state in writing: - (i) whether the Port Operator requires a Feasibility Study to be undertaken to determine if the access sought in the Access Application is Feasible (including whether the Port Operator (acting reasonably) proposes to engage an expert to determine if the access sought is Feasible); and - (ii) the estimated reasonable costs to the Port Operator of undertaking the Feasibility Study, including an itemisation of the costs by reference to the party to whom the costs are to be paid (or incurred) and the nature of the work to be performed in respect of those costs (the Estimated Costs). - (e) Upon receiving a Decision Notice under paragraph (d): - (i) if the Decision Notice states that the Port Operator requires a Feasibility Study to be undertaken, the Applicant must within 20 Business Days of the date of the Decision Notice: - (A) notify the Port Operator in writing that it wishes the Port Operator to undertake a Feasibility Study; and - (B) pay the Estimated Costs to the Port Operator on account of the anticipated costs of the Feasibility Study; - (ii) otherwise, commence negotiations with the Port Operator in accordance with clause 6.8 within five Business Days of the date of the Decision Notice. - (f) If the Applicant does not satisfy the requirements of paragraph (e)(i) or (ii) (as applicable) it will be deemed to have withdrawn its Access Application.